-The ESM generation portfolio costs are slightly lower compared to the S4S2 portfolio; however, the cost reduction is not significant enough to change the comparison observations and inferences for the S4S2 rate impact analysis.
-The comparison analysis results are illustrated in Exhibit 8-50, and are summarized below:
+The ESM generation portfolio costs are similar to the S4S2 portfolio and the conclusions are the same.
+The comparison analysis results are illustrated in Exhibit 8-59, and are summarized below:

-- The unit costs for all the customer alternatives considered are lower than the final allin ESM generation portfolio rate. - The levelized cost of customer alternatives (especially Solar PV and Grid Defection) is higher than the cost of the generation delivered to the customer and that includes the effect of losses until 2028 (when AES Coal retires).
-However, this cost is significantly lower than the total rate even before the non-bypassable component and confirms the assumption in the DG forecast that the continuance of 'net-metering' rates will occur, and the customer side roof top PV adoptions will continue to be in line with the high adoption rates observed to date. - These results also indicate that, given PREPA's forecasted non-bypassable rate component, coupled with the expected reduction in renewable generation costs, the customers may be motivated to self-supply if they are able to raise the capital investment required for installing the self-supply option or if a developer installs the equipment and recovers the investment through leases or other financing options.
+- The levelized cost of customer alternatives (especially Solar PV and Grid Defection) is higher than the cost of the generation delivered to the customer and that includes the effect of losses until 2028 (when AES Coal retires).
+However, this cost is significantly lower than the total rate and confirms the assumption in the DG forecast that the continuance of 'net-metering' rates will occur, and the customer side roof top PV adoptions will continue to be in line with the high adoption rates observed to date. - These results also indicate that the customers may be motivated to self-supply if they are able to raise the capital investment required for installing the self-supply option or if a developer installs the equipment and recovers the investment through leases or other financing options.